YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

 ---
 ### Welcome to my website

 I am a linguist with a research focus on the phonetics and psycholinguistics of spoken language.
-My research focuses on four questions:
+My work centers on four questions:

-- How does spelling influence spoken language?
+- How does spelling influence speech?
 - How does spontaneous speech differ from careful speech?
 - How do a bilingual's languages influence each other?
-- What makes second-language speech sound fluent?
+- What makes second-language speech fluent?

 To answer these questions, I employ acoustic analysis and eye-tracking techniques such as pupillometry to examine the variability of the speech signal and to quantify the cognitive effort that underlies the production and perception of speech.